Distribution·

 Your effective per-stream rate is different every month because: total platform revenue changes (advertising revenue fluctuates seasonally; subscriber numbers change), total platform stream volume changes, and the mix of free tier (advertising-supported) versus paid tier streams affects the rate.
 Paid subscribers generate higher royalties per stream than free tier users.
 An artist whose audience skews toward paid subscribers on a high-revenue platform will see a higher average rate than one whose audience is predominantly free tier.

-The user-centric model: an alternative
+The user-centric model: Tidal and Deezer

 What the per-stream rate does not tell you